 Regularly updating your social platforms shows consumers that you are active online and encourages them to return to your profile.
 Sharing valuable, informative content tells customers that your social accounts are more than just an ad for your brand.

 When posting to social media, you are opening a direct path of communication between you and your followers.
-While some customers might enjoy calling or emailing, sending a quick DM or commenting on a post is much more convenient.
+While some customers might enjoy calling or emailing, sending a quick DM or commenting on a post is much more convenient for many consumers today.
 Instead of having to go out of their way to contact you, any customer can quickly and easily type out a message while getting their daily dose of social.

 Convenience is a huge factor in customer service, so offering any and every form of communication to customers will encourage them to reach out if they need to and also show that you prioritize customer satisfaction.